UKHO/docs/software-engineering-policies/CodeGenerationTools/CodeGenerationToolsPolicy.md

 ## Scope

-This policy applies to all employees, contractors, and third-party users who utilize code generation tools, including but not limited to tools that offer AI-assisted code completion, generation, or modification in any development environment across the organization.
+This policy applies to all employees, contractors, and third-party users who utilize code generation tools, including, but not limited to, tools that offer AI-assisted code completion, generation, or modification in any development environment across the organization.

 ## Data Security and Confidentiality

 * Data Handling: Users must ensure that any adopted tools do not inadvertently share with external services sensitive, classified, or personally identifiable information (PII) during code generation.

-* Transmission and Storage: All interactions with adopted code generation tools should comply with the organization’s encryption and data residency policies, ensuring that any data transmitted is securely handled.
+* Transmission and Storage: All interactions with adopted code generation tools should comply with the organizationâ€™s encryption and data residency policies, ensuring that any data transmitted is securely handled.

 * Compliance: The use of adopted tools must be aligned with all internal and external information security requirements, including those applicable to cloud-hosted environments.